 Providing Support and Care while Dating Someone with Bipolar Disorder

 A key thing to remember when dating someone with bipolar disorder is that they need your support.
 Even though it can be stressful at times to have to witness and become involved in a person’s more difficult symptoms, you need to be able to provide help.
 Without your support and love, the person’s illness can hinder the relationship and they may experience more episodes.

 In order to provide support and love to someone it can be helpful to try to think of the person you are dating as separate from their illness.
-Even though they have a serious disorder, it is only one aspect of their life and does not represent them as a whole.
-That being said, it is also important to accept the illness as part of the package of dating this person since it is something that they may never be fully cured of.
+Yes, they have a serious disorder.
+However, it’s only one aspect of their life.
+It certainly doesn’t represent them as a whole.
+That being said, it’s important to accept the illness as part of the package of dating this person since it is something that they may never be fully cured of.

 Providing help for this person can mean making sure that they are receiving the treatment they need and are actively taking care of themselves.
 Are they seeing a regular therapist or attending support group meetings?
 Are they taking their medication on a daily basis and following doctor recommendations?